Christoph16478/iq/iq_python.md

 ----

-**16. What is the use of Middlewares in Django?**
+**What is the use of Middlewares in Django?**

 Middlewares in Django is a lightweight plugin that processes during request and response execution.
 It performs functions like security, CSRF protection, session, authentication, etc. Django supports various built-in middlewares.

 ----

-**17. What is the difference between CharField and TextField in Django?**
+**What is the difference between CharField and TextField in Django?**

 TextField is a large text field for large-sized text.
 In Django, TextField is used to store paragraphs and all other text data.
 The default form widget for this field is TextArea.
 CharField is a string field used for small- to large-sized strings.
 It is like a string field in C/C++.
 In Django, CharField is used to store small strings like first name, last name, etc.

 ----

-**18. Describe Django Field Class types?**
+**Describe Django Field Class types?**

 Every field in a model is an instance of the appropriate field class.
 In Django, field class types determine: